magneticio/vamp.io/content/documentation/installation/v1.0.0/kubernetes.md

     * Install the *Vamp Gateway Agent* (VGA) into the *vampio-organisation-environment* namespace
     * Deploy the *Vamp* application into the *default* Kubernetes namespace
 9. To view the progress of the installation, click on the *Log* tab

-10. Login to the Vamp UI
+### Login to the Vamp UI
-  * At the end of the installer log there is a message with a link to the Vamp UI, paste this into your web browser
+At the end of the installer log there is a message with a link to the Vamp UI, paste this into your web browser

-  * You can login using the username: *admin* and password: *abc12345*
+You can login using the username: *admin* and password: *abc12345*

-  * You can regenerate the link with the following command:
+If necessary, you can regenerate the link with the following command:

 ```
 kubectl --namespace default get pods -l app=vamp -o go-template --template '{{range .items}}http://localhost:8001/api/v1/namespaces/default/pods/{{.metadata.name}}/proxy/{{"\n"}}{{end}}'
 ```

 ## Manual deployment